KridaCreations/KridaCreations/Blogs/GameDevelopement/clientsideprediction.md

 }
 ```

-the client application will be sending this frame to the server and running on it's machine also, and saving the this input state in an `input array`, Also the client will run this input frame on the client application and move the player character accordingly and the save the current state of character(character state in our case is the location coordinates) which we get after running the input state in an `output array`.
+**The client application will be sending this frame to the server and running on it's machine also, and saving the this input state in an `input array`, Also the client will run this input frame on the client application and move the player character accordingly and the save the current state of character(character state in our case is the location coordinates) which we get after running the input state in an `output array`.**

 as the player character can move in forward, backward, left and right direction the charater state will look like this :-